 Written notification of the outcome of the results of student disciplinary proceedings will be issued to the responding student and to the reporting party.
 Victims of a crime of violence, or a non-forcible sex offense will also be notified of the outcome of the student disciplinary proceedings.
 If the alleged victim is deceased as a result of such crime or offense, the next of kin of the victim will receive notification of the outcome.

-In cases involving alleged sexual misconduct, the College’s Statement of the Rights of the Reporting Party and Statement of the Rights of a Responding Party shall prevail over any conflicting provision in these disciplinary procedures.
+In cases involving alleged sexual misconduct, the College’s Statement of the Rights of the Parties shall prevail over any conflicting provision in these disciplinary procedures.

-Interim Measures
+Supportive Measures

 The Vice President for Student Affairs, with the concurrence of the President, shall have the right to summarily suspend a student who he/she believes has committed a violation of the Student Code of Conduct when, based upon such investigation and informal hearing as is reasonable under the circumstances, the Vice President for Student Affairs determines that the student’s continued presence poses a continuing danger to persons or property, or an ongoing threat of disruption of the academic process or when the Vice President for Student Affairs determines that compliance with federal or state law requires that the student not be allowed on campus.
-In Title IX or other discrimination investigations, the Title IX Coordinator is authorized to assess the need for and impose interim measures.
-Additional interim measures may include, but are not limited to, assigning new living arrangements, modifying class schedules, and/or restricting access to specific campus facilities.
+In Title IX or other discrimination investigations, the Title IX Coordinator is authorized to assess the need for and impose supportive measures.
+Additional supportive measures may include, but are not limited to, assigning new living arrangements, modifying class schedules, restricting access to specific campus facilities, and/or emergency removal from campus.

 Appeal